 The role of Estrogen in females with ADHD

 I love getting the ADHD report in the mail.
 This month it was like reading my life story.
 For a bit of background if you are new to ADHD Done Differently.
 I live in a house bursting with ADHD.
-My 3 children have ADHD diagnosed and my husband and I are absolutely ADHD, but no… Continue reading The role of Estrogen in females with ADHD
+The article I read was by Littman, Dean, Wagenberg and Wassertein (2021) called ADHD in Females… Continue reading The role of Estrogen in females with ADHD

 Why it’s ok to fail as a parent

 I am failing as a mother.
 These words enter my head a lot.
 According to research, I am not alone.
-Research has found that parents of children with ADHD have significantly higher stress levels and feel less competent than their neurotypical peers.
+Research has found that parents of children with ADHD have significantly higher stress levels and feel less competent than parents of their neurotypical peers.
 This is certainly true for the parents I know.
-This is certainly true… Continue reading Why it’s ok to fail as a parent
+This is… Continue reading Why it’s ok to fail as a parent

 Dear Mum with a child with ADHD.
 I see you.